VMK11/sparkify-customer-churn-prediction-udacity-master/README.md

 ## Improvements

-To improve the performance:
-Due to resouce and time limitations we didn't had the time to train and tune as many models as we would like.
-As a result, one **binary classification models** was trained , where the target variable is 0 if the customer did not churn and 1 otherwise.
+- Use the entire dataset for training - Due to resouce and time limitations we didn't had the time to train and tune as many models as we would like.
 - Spend more time on hyperparameter tuning.
 - Find another way to deal with unbalanced data.
 - Due to time/resources limitations the model is trained is a small subset.
 The mdoel must be trained using the entire dataset.

 ## Conclusion/Reflection
+Over all the project was demanding in terms of data clearning and feature engineering.
+It was challenging to think about which user attributes to experiment with and what kinf of newly engineered features could provide predictive importance in the model.
+However, the real challenge came with the resources, the data preparation and modelling took a substancial amount of time ever during experimentation.
+That includes bith the IBM Watson Studio virtual machine and the Udacity workspace.

 ## Special thanks to